GeoscienceAustralia/fetch/README.md

 - The `source:` property is our download source for the rule.
 It is tagged with a YAML type (`!rss` or `!http-files` in this example) to specify the type of downloader.

-- Each downloader has properties to set: Usually the URL to download from, and target directories for the files.
+- Each downloader has properties: Usually the URL to download from, and a target directory to put the files.

 ### Download sources

+Types of downloaders:

 #### !http-files

 Fetch static HTTP URLs.

 This is useful for unchanging URLs that need to be repeatedly updated.

 Example: